cndeng/namecoin-fullnode/setup.md

 ```
 Select:
 * [1] Expand File System - Click OK
-* [2] Change the pi users password to something secure
+* [2] Change the *pi* users password to something secure
-* [3] Boot Options - set to preferred boot mode: command line or desktop as you wish.
+* [3] Boot Options - Set to preferred boot mode: command line or desktop as you wish.
-* [4] Internationalisation Options - set locale, timezone and keyboard as appropriate.
+* [4] Internationalisation Options - Set locale, timezone and keyboard as appropriate.
-* [5] Overclock - set to Pi 2 1000Mhz
+* [5] Overclock - Set to Pi 2 1000Mhz
 * [6] Advanced Options - Change hostname to something appropriate e.g. "nmcpi" (without quotes)
-* [7] Advanced Options - Memory Split - Set to *16* for headless/server or *128* for gui/desktop.
+* [7] Advanced Options - Memory Split - We suggest *16* for headless/server or *128* for gui/desktop.
 * [8] Advanced Options - Ensure SSH is enabled.

 #### Reboot either via the config or manually like so: